mlua-rs/rlua/README.md

     of stack, but if you encounter a *panic* based on running out of stack, this is a bug.
-  * If you load the "debug" library (which requires typing "unsafe"), the safety and panic guarantees goes out the window.
+  * If you load the "debug" library (which requires typing "unsafe"), the safety and panic guarantees go out the window.
 The debug library can be used to do extremely scary things.
 If you use the debug library and encounter a bug, it may still very well be a bug, but try to find a reproduction that does not involve the debug library first.
   * When the internal version of Lua is built using the `gcc` crate, and `cfg!(debug_assertions)` is true, Lua is built with the `LUA_USE_APICHECK` define set.
 Any abort caused by this internal Lua API checking is